 When preparing a release, it has to be tested and qualified.
 Piwigo development team works as follows:

-release x.y.zbeta is first available.
-This release is designed for test by most impatient users.
+release x.y.zbetaN are first available.
+This release is designed for test by early adopters.
 It is obvious for the dev team that this release may contain many bugs.
-The purpose is to list them all to prepare the release candidates…
+The purpose is to discover new features, even if still unstable…

 release x.y.z (the final one) must be exactly the same than the last Release Candidate, without any known bug.